Child protection includes various benefits and services to safeguard the rights and welfare of children.

 Jõgeva, Tartu, Võru, Põlva, Valga and Viljandi CountiesWestern region

-Saare, Hiiu, Lääne and Pärnu CountiesThe Child Protection department is composed of the head of department, the head of development division, regional managers, advisers, chief specialists, case consultants, and several project teams.
+Saare, Hiiu, Lääne and Pärnu CountiesThe Child Protection department is composed of the head of department, the head of development and prevention unit, regional managers, service managers, chief specialists, case consultants, and several project teams.